adempiere/adempiere-ui-gateway/docs/installation.md

 - The file can have the name you wish, but if you want to execute a restore, it must be named `seed.backup` or as it was defined in *env_template.env*, variable `POSTGRES_RESTORE_FILE_NAME`.
   The backup file should be visible under `adempiere-ui-gateway/postgresql/backups`.
 You can copy it for safety reasons to other location e.g. the cloud.
 - Make sure it is not the compressed backup (e.g. .jar).
-- The database directory `adempiere-ui-gateway/docker-compose/postgresql/postgres_database` must be empty for the restore to ocurr.
+- The database directory `adempiere-ui-gateway/docker-compose/postgresql/postgres_database` must be non-existing for the restore to ocurr.
-  A backup will not ocurr if the database directory has contents.
+  A backup will not ocurr if the database directory exists or has contents.
 ```shell
 cp <PATH-TO-BACKUP-FILE> postgresql/backups
 ```